usnistgov/xslt-blender/README.md

 A library of XML/XSLT functionality for execution in a browser, illustrated through demonstrations.

 See the [XSLT Blender Portal](https://pages.nist.gov/xslt-blender) page for the demonstrations.
-There is a single portal (maintained in XML) but each demonstration is largely self-contained.
-Come back here for code.
+There is a single portal (maintained in XML) and a library of scripts, with each demonstration adding its own capabilities and customizations.

+Come back here to see source code for both library and demonstrations, as well as project documentation.

 ## Aims